vallode/vallode.com/index.md

 ---

 **Hey!** I'm Mariusz Z. (Vallode), a Web Developer placed on this small pale blue dot.
 I love **teaching**, problem solving, and communication.
-I currently spend the majority of my time working at **OnHand**, helping older adults get the help they deserve.
+I am currently in stealth mode working on a non-profit organisation!
+Reach out if you have short to medium term projects that you need help with.
 {:.intro}

 <hr>